 The cost of your cell phone bill can vary depending on how much coverage you need, the number of lines you have, the type of cell phone you have, whether you’re leasing or financing your phones, your international calling options, and whether you carry insurance on your cell phones.

-Do you want the latest and great iPhone?
+Do you want the latest and greatest iPhone?
 Do you actually need unlimited data?
 How many people need to be on your plan?
-Are you someone that is worried about breaking your phone screen often?
+Are you someone who worries about breaking your phone screen often?
 These are all questions that factor into what your cell phone bill should be.

-It’s possible to cut cell phone costs by doing things like using a smaller carrier, limiting the amount of data your plan provides per month, holding off on upgrading your phone, and even using a credit card with rewards for paying monthly phone bills.
+It’s possible to cut cell phone costs by doing things like using a smaller carrier, reducing the amount of data your plan provides per month, holding off on upgrading your phone, and using a credit card with rewards for paying monthly phone bills.

-All in all, your cell phone bill should reflect your everyday lifestyle and needs, as well as the needs of your family.
+All in all, your cell phone bill should reflect your everyday lifestyle and needs as well as the needs of your family.
 You can reduce your cell phone bill without necessarily getting the cheapest cell phone service, but a reduction in cost may come with a trade-off.

 How much is a typical phone bill?

-The four major carriers in the US all have similar phone plans and coverage.
-The following table shows different pricing for these carriers for one individual line.
+The three major U.S. carriers have similar phone plans and coverage.
+The following table shows different pricing for these carriers for one line.

 What can make your cell phone bill go up?

 Multiple factors contribute to your cell phone bill.
-In order to avoid unnecessary fees, it’s important to know what you are actually paying for.
+To avoid unnecessary fees, it’s important to know what you are actually paying for.

 Unlimited data plans

-Unlimited data plans are the most popular plans that people sign up for and these are the main plans that carriers advertise on their websites.
-And because of this, as well as the emergence of 5G, more data is traveling across networks than ever before.
+Unlimited data plans are the most popular plans people sign up for and are the main plans that carriers advertise on their websites.
+Because of this, as well as the emergence of 5G, more data is traveling across networks than ever before.

-The covid 19 pandemic has only amplified this.
-In fact, a report done by the NPD, showed that cellular data usage increased 75% year over year.
+The COVID-19 pandemic has only amplified this.
+In fact, a report done by NPD Connected Intelligence showed that cellular data usage increased 75% year over year.
 The rate of mobile hotspot usage also increased to a record high of 30%.

 To figure out how much data you actually need, you can start by checking out how much data you are currently using.
-The typical cell phone consumer is said to use about 3-5 GB per month.
-A good portion of increased data usage is due to the use of social media apps, video conferencing, and mobile gaming.
+The typical cell phone consumer is said to use about 3 GB to 5 GB per month.
+A good portion of increased data usage is the result of using social media apps, video conferencing, and mobile gaming.

 Number of devices

-If you visit any of the main four carriers’ websites and take a look at their plans, you’ll notice that they usually put the price point of a plan that includes four lines at the forefront.
+If you visit any of the main three carriers’ websites and look at their plans, you’ll notice they usually put the price point of a plan that includes four lines at the forefront.

-Indeed, it can be hard to find pricing for individual plans.
+It can be hard to find pricing for individual plans.
 This sometimes leaves people wondering why their plan seems to be so expensive when the one advertised was so much less.
-This is because the number of devices, or lines, that your plan has directly correlated to how much money you spend.
+This is because the number of devices, or lines, that your plan has directly correlates to how much money you spend.

 Insurance for your phone is another product that many find necessary — but insurance can add around $10 to $15 per line per month.

-A deductible is also paid when you file a claim for when you have a broken screen or you need to completely replace your phone.
-The deductible price is dependent on your device type, location, and plan and each carrier has a maximum value that you are able to claim.
+A deductible is also paid when you file a claim when you have a broken screen or you need to completely replace your phone.
+The deductible price is dependent on your device type, location, and plan, and each carrier has a maximum value you are able to claim.

-If you are someone that frequently needs repairs, or has a history of losing or breaking your phone, then insurance can definitely pay off.
+If you are someone who frequently needs repairs or has a history of losing or breaking your phone, insurance can definitely pay off.
 Otherwise, it might make sense to just invest in a really good phone case.
 A water- and shatter-resistant case can cost you $40 to $100.
 But that’s a one-time fee, and if you do not constantly upgrade your phone, the investment made into a phone case will last you a long time.

-Most people use the expensive services of the big four carriers, but there are a plethora of other low-cost carriers that actually use the bigger carriers’ networks for their wireless coverage.
+Most people use the expensive services of the big three carriers, but other low-cost carriers that actually use the bigger carriers’ networks for their wireless coverage could also work.

-In addition, not all of them will get you coverage in rural areas, or have the same perks when it comes to financing new phones.
-One feature you’d probably want to evaluate before moving to a cheaper carrier is whether or not the company has solid enough customer service in order to make the plan work for you.
+In addition, not all low-cost carriers will provide you with service or coverage in rural areas.
+One feature you’d probably want to evaluate before moving to a cheaper carrier is the quality of its customer service.

 Choose the plan that’s best for you